 Heal your gut

-You may benefit from adding healing foods, probiotics, prebiotics, nutrients, and consider adding in some soluble fibers to help with bowel movements.
+You may benefit from adding healing foods, probiotics, prebiotics, and nutrients, and consider adding some soluble fibers to help with bowel movements.

 By healing the gut, you are strengthening your immune response to SIBO bugs.

 The body absorbs most of its nutrients in the small intestine, so if you have been living with SIBO for a long time, you are very likely to have many vitamin deficiencies and mineral deficiencies.